Get wind of

 English Idiom: Get wind of (something)

-If you get wind of something, then you hear about something secret or not well known.
+If you get wind of something, you hear about something secret or unknown.

 For example, perhaps a friend of yours is having a party, and they didn’t invite you.